The “drawing over other apps” permission

 I try to remove it but it’s still there… How to get it off?

-In general, the way to add/remove a permission in Android apps is by modifying the AndroidManifest.xml
+In general, the way to add/remove a permission in Android apps is by modifying the AndroidManifest.xml file that lives in android/app/src/main folder.
+Indeed, if we open this file we see the following xml code:

 <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />